MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/teradata-connection-type-pbirb.md

 ##  <a name="Credentials"></a> Credentials
  Credentials are required to run queries and preview the report locally.

- Once report is published to Power BI service, you will need to set up Power BI Gateway for your report to fetch data from your on-premise Teradata data source.
-To learn more about Power BI Gateway, see [What is an on-premises data gateway&#63;](../../connect-data/service-gateway-onprem.md)
+ Once report is published to the Power BI service, you need to set up a Power BI gateway for your report, to fetch data from your on-premises Teradata data source.
+To learn more about Power BI gateways, see [What is an on-premises data gateway&#63;](../../connect-data/service-gateway-onprem.md)

  For more information, see [Create data connection strings - Power BI Report Builder](/sql/reporting-services/report-data/data-connections-data-sources-and-connection-strings-report-builder-and-ssrs.md) or [Specify Credential and Connection Information for Report Data Sources](/sql/reporting-services/report-data/specify-credential-and-connection-information-for-report-data-sources).

-##  <a name="Remarks"></a> Remarks
+##  <a name="Remarks"></a> Considerations
  Before you can connect a Teradata data source, you need to have installed the version of the .NET Data Provider for Teradata that supports retrieving data from Teradata.
-This data provider must be installed on the same computer as Power BI Report Builder and the machine hosting Power BI Gateway.
-To learn more about Power BI Gateway, see [What is an on-premises data gateway&#63;](../../connect-data/service-gateway-onprem.md)
+This data provider must be installed on the same computer as Power BI Report Builder and the machine hosting the Power BI gateway.
+To learn more about Power BI gateways, see [What is an on-premises data gateway&#63;](../../connect-data/service-gateway-onprem.md)

-##  <a name="Related"></a> Related Sections
+##  <a name="Related"></a> Related sections
  These sections of the documentation provide in-depth conceptual information about report data, as well as procedural information about how to define, customize, and use parts of a report that are related to data.

  [Create data connection strings - Power BI Report Builder](/sql/reporting-services/report-data/data-connections-data-sources-and-connection-strings-report-builder-and-ssrs)